Cormorant: Habitat

-They are coastal rather than oceanic birds, and some have colonised inland waters – indeed, the original ancestor of cormorants seems to have been a fresh-water bird, judging from the habitat of the most ancient lineage.
+Habitat varies from species to species: some are restricted to seacoasts, while others occur in both coastal and inland waters to varying degrees.
 They range around the world, except for the central Pacific islands.

 Behaviour

 All cormorants and shags are fish-eaters, dining on small eels, fish, and even water snakes.
 They dive from the surface, though many species make a characteristic half-jump as they dive, presumably to give themselves a more streamlined entry into the water.
 Under water they propel themselves with their feet, though some also propel themselves with their wings (see the picture, commentary, and existing reference video).
-Imperial shag cormorants fitted with miniaturized video recorders have been filmed diving to depths of as much as 80 m to forage on the sea floor.
+Imperial shags fitted with miniaturized video recorders have been filmed diving to depths of as much as 80 m to forage on the sea floor.

 After fishing, cormorants go ashore, and are frequently seen holding their wings out in the sun.
 All cormorants have preen gland secretions that are used ostensibly to keep the feathers waterproof.
 Some sources state that cormorants have waterproof feathers while others say that they have water-permeable feathers.
 Still others suggest that the outer plumage absorbs water but does not permit it to penetrate the layer of air next to the skin.
 The wing drying action is seen even in the flightless cormorant but not in the Antarctic shags or red-legged cormorants.
 Alternate functions suggested for the spread-wing posture include that it aids thermoregulation or digestion, balances the bird, or indicates presence of fish.
-A detailed study of the great cormorant concludes that it is without doubt to dry the plumage.
+A detailed study of the great cormorant concluded there is little doubt that it serves to dry the plumage.

 Cormorants are colonial nesters, using trees, rocky islets, or cliffs.
 The eggs are a chalky-blue colour.
 There is usually one brood a year.
-Parents regurgitate food to feed their young, whose deep, ungainly bills show a greater resemblance to those of the pelicans (to which they are related) than is obvious in the adults.
+Parents regurgitate food to feed their young.